Menu

 How to Make Blueberry Sauce

-If the sauce gets too thick, add a tablespoon of water at a time to thin it down to your desired consistency.
+• Too thick.
+If the blueberry sauce gets too thick, add a tablespoon of water at a time to thin it down to your desired consistency.

 Print Recipe